Easter Breakfast Casserole with Asparagus and Artichoke Hearts (Video)

 Bake at 375F/190C for 35-40 minutes, or until the top is firm and starting to brown.
 Serve hot.

-This will keep in the refrigerator for quite a few days and can be reheated in the microwave or wrapped in foil and heated in a toaster oven.
+This will keep in the refrigerator for days, and can be reheated in the microwave or in a toaster oven.

 More Breakfast Ideas with Asparagus or Artichoke Hearts: